The Golden Hour

 This is an enhanced CD which includes a short documentary on the making of the CD.

-A thoroughly beguiling record.
-The soundtrack to an all night party at the edge of civilization.
+A STONE COLD CLASSIC.
+The soundtrack to an all night party at the edge of civilization!

 In 2005, Firewater's Tod A embarked on what would become a three year sabbatical through the Middle East, the Indian Subcontinent and South East Asia.
 He had recently split with his wife; George W. Bush had just been re-elected; New York, his home for the last 20 years, had become a cold and foreign place.
 He wasn't even sure he wanted to make music anymore.
 "I was extremely depressed.
 The NYC skyline looked like bad wallpaper to me.
 It was either kill myself or hit the road," he says.
 He put everything he owned in storage and left NYC with a few clothes and a laptop.